uiceds/syllabus/manuscript.md

 ## Description of the course

-Welcome to Environmental Data Science!
+Welcome to CEE Data Science!
-This semester, you  will learn to leverage data to study environmental problems, identify patterns, and make actionable insights.
+This semester, you  will learn to leverage data to study civil and environmental engineering problems, identify patterns, and make actionable insights.
-This course combines training in digital and computer tools—including distributed computing, exploratory data analysis, and statistical modeling and deep learning—with application of those tools to environmental issues.
+This course combines training in digital and computer tools—including distributed computing, exploratory data analysis, and statistical modeling and deep learning—with application of those tools to civil and environmental engineering issues.

-This course differs from other available machine learning and data science courses in that it focuses on environmental problems and the methods used to solve them.
-In particular, this course emphasizes working with spatial data, which is common in environmental science but less common in data science when applied to other disciplines.
+This course differs from other available machine learning and data science courses in that it focuses on civil and environmental engineering problems and the methods used to solve them.
+In particular, this course emphasizes working with spatial data, which is common in physical science but less common in data science when applied to other disciplines.

 By the end of the semester, you will be able to:

 1. Use software tools for data processing and visualization, machine learning, and deep learning to
-2. Retrieve, manipulate, and analyze environmental data; and
+2. Retrieve, manipulate, and analyze data; and
 3. Make inferences and predictions about the environment.

-This course will help you to gain the skills and tools necessary to make the most of the great increases in the amount and quality of environmental data that is being collected and stored.
+This course will help you to gain the skills and tools necessary to make the most of the great increases in the amount and quality of data related to civil and environmental engineering that is being collected and stored.

 Because data science methods are used across a number of different industries and instructional materials are readily available, this course will include readings and video lectures from across the internet.
-We will focus our face-to-face time on learning aspects of environmental data science that differ from data science as used by other fields, and on applying data science concepts to solving environmental problems.
+We will focus our face-to-face time on learning aspects of civil and environmental data science that differ from data science as used by other fields, and on applying data science concepts to solving physical problems.
 This course will be structured around semester-long projects; students will choose project topics at the beginning of the semester and will apply the concepts learned in the class to their projects as the semester progresses.

 ## Prerequisites

+* CEE 202;
+* CEE300, 330 or 360; and
-CEE 202; CEE 330; CS 101 or equivalent.
+* CS 101 or equivalent.

 ## Course Requirements and Assessment Overview
 * Grades will be assigned based on several types of deliverables: